Skip to content

 Part 3: The Pair Selection Puzzle

-Now comes the crucial question: which pairs should we compare?
+Now the real question: which pairs should we actually compare?

-• Pendant #47 (the rose gold teardrop) has won 6 of 7 matches.
-It's looking good.
+• Pendant #47 (rose gold teardrop) has won 6 of 7 matches.
+Looking good.

 • Pendant #183 has never been compared.
 Complete mystery.

-• Pendant #12 has been compared 5 times with mixed results.
-Medium confidence.
+• Pendant #12 has mixed results across 5 comparisons.
+Meh confidence.

-Option A: Exploit what we know Compare #47 against its closest rivals.
-Refine the top of the ranking.
-Make sure our current best is actually the best.
+Compare #47 against its closest rivals.
+Nail down the top of the ranking.

-Option B: Explore the unknown Compare #183 (never seen!) against something.
-Maybe it's the hidden gem that beats everything?
+Compare #183 (never seen) against something.
+Maybe it's a hidden gem?

 We need a principled way to balance.

-• ❌ Wastes comparisons on items we already know well
+• ❌ Wastes comparisons on items we already understand

 • ❌ Shows obviously mismatched pairs (uninformative)

-• ❌ Can repeat the same pair annoyingly often
+• ❌ Repeats the same pair too often

-Round-Robin: Always compare the two items with fewest comparisons.
+Round-robin: Always compare items with the fewest comparisons.

 • ❌ Ignores uncertainty—some items need more matches than others